 Caring for Community Cats in Cold Weather

-The arrival of winter brings freezing temperatures for many of us.
+Caring for community cats in cold weather is important as the arrival of winter brings freezing temperatures for many of us.
 While we are usually able to keep the pets we care for indoors, community cats and feral cat colonies can use some extra help during these cold winter months.
 Whether you help with a few cats or are currently manage a colony, here are some tips for keeping our feline friends healthy and safe during the winter months.

 Food and Water